World Juniors: Remembering the 2005 “All-Star” team

 - Seven players were a part of Canada’s 2010 or 2014 Olympic gold medal-winning teams: Patrice Bergeron, Jeff Carter, Sidney Crosby, Ryan Getzlaf, Corey Perry, Mike Richards, Brent Seabrook, and Shea Weber.

-- Nine players have won at least one Stanley Cup: Patrice Bergeron, Jeff Carter (2), Sidney Crosby, Colin Fraser (3), Ryan Getzlaf, Andrew Ladd (2), Corey Perry, Mike Richards (2), and Brent Seabrook (2).
+- Nine players have won at least one Stanley Cup: Patrice Bergeron, Jeff Carter (2), Sidney Crosby (3), Colin Fraser (3), Ryan Getzlaf, Andrew Ladd (2), Corey Perry, Mike Richards (2), and Brent Seabrook (3).

-- Patrice Bergeron is one of only 25 players in the Triple Gold Club (Olympic gold, World Championships gold, and a Stanley Cup).
+- Patrice Bergeron, Sidney Crosby and Corey Perry are all part of the Triple Gold Club (Olympic gold, World Championships gold, and a Stanley Cup).

-- Only three players never played an NHL game: Stephen Dixon, Jeff Glass, and Réjean Beauchemin.
+- Only two players never played an NHL game: Stephen Dixon and Réjean Beauchemin.

 - In six games played, Canada’s leading scorers were: Patrice Bergeron – 13 Points (5G, 8A), Ryan Getzlaf – 12 Points (3G, 9A), Jeff Carter – 10 Points (7G, 3A), and Sidney Crosby – 9 Points (6G, 3A).